top of page

 A soil test can also advise on correct fertilizing and amendments.
 Minnesota tends to have soils with high phosphorus, which does not deplete quickly from the soil.
 I already have my soil test back on my Rochester flower bed which has a high pH of 7.1, high phosphorus and high potassium.
 Only nitrogen and soil acidifier need adding.

-Adding organic matter to any soil on a regular basis is helpful as well.
+Adding organic matter to most soils on a regular basis is helpful as well.

 How to Plant